LC2024/LC2024.github.io/_talks/ct4.md

 ---
 name: Contributed Talks 4
 speakers:
-  - "Thibaut Kouptchinsky"
+  - "Fedor Pakhomov"
-  - "Laurentiu Leustean"
+  - "Konstantinos Papafilippou"
-  - "Will Stafford"
+  - "Pablo Dopico"
-  - "Gabriele Buriola"
+  - "Borja Sierra Miranda"
-  - "Lutz Straßburger"
+  - "Mojtaba Mojtahedi"

 talks:
-  - "The limits of determinacy in third-order arithmetic"
+  - "The Logic of Correct Models"
-  - "Proof mining and the viscosity approximation method"
+  - "Succinctness of the fixed point theorem for provability logic"
-  - "Proof-theoretic validity for sequents"
+  - "Axiomatic theories of supervaluationist truth: completing the picture"
-  - "Phase Transition Thresholds for Generalized Goodstein Sequences, Hydra Games and Ackermannian Functions."
+  - "Coalgebra for non-wellfounded proof theory"
-  - "Lambek Calculus with Banged Atoms for Parasitic Gaps"
+  - "A translation from GLP into GL"

 categories:
   - Contributed Talk